 - Viewing of two educational videos, is required per fourth year selective clinical rotation a maximum of two video receipts will be accepted (for credit) per rotation month, and submitted as part of rotation log items.
 (See THE CLINICAL COMPETENCY PROGRAM for further explanation.)
-Attendance at one Journal Club meeting is required per academic year.
+During your third year, you are required to participate in one Aquifer and/or iHuman case each block.
+Attendance at one Journal Club meeting is required during your fourth year.
 Journal Club dates are assigned.
 Substitution of assigned dates is the responsibility of the student.
 Changes to the schedule must be reported to the Associate Dean for Clinical Affairs at least 24 hours before the Journal Club meeting.
 See Clinical Journal Club. - KYCOM maintains a "No Tolerance Policy" for violations of the dress code.
 See, Student Responsibilities Dress. - Denial for Conference and Rotation requests will be issued for submittals beyond the required timeline.
 See, Attendance at Professional Conferences and, Scheduling of Elective/Selective Clinical Rotations. - Students on rotation during the "Make-up" block in April of 4th year will not receive a diploma at the graduation ceremony.
 The diploma will be awarded to the student once all rotation log documents are submitted and reviewed and all graduation requirements listed, in Graduation Requirements, have been satisfied. - All times indicated are Eastern Time.